Assistant Head for Safeguarding and Inclusion: Mr A Carr

 - Personal progress targets will be reviewed with your involvement every term.

-We recognise that transitions can be difficult for a child with SEN, and we take steps to ensure that any transition is a smooth as possible.
+We recognise that transitions can be difficult for a child with SEND, and we take steps to ensure that any transition is a smooth as possible.

-- The SENCo will visit your child’s primary school to discuss your child with the class teacher and the SENCo.
+The SENCo will liaise with your child’s primary/other school to discuss your child with the class teacher and the SENCo.

-We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
+We recognise that some students have additional emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, and being uncommunicative.
+Students with SEND are also encouraged to be part of the wide variety of clubs to promote teamwork/building friendships etc. We have a zero tolerance approach to bullying.

 For those children who find aspects of this difficult we offer: